acmdas/das_fieldstones/morefieldstones2019.md

 “What then, is Resistance?

 “Resistance is the weapon the ego uses to prevent the individual from seating her identity in the Self.”—[Steven Pressfield](https://stevenpressfield.com/2019/12/ego-and-self-and-resistance/)

+## A few ideas
+Friday, 06 December 2019

+“Everything rests on a few ideas that are fearsome and cannot be looked at directly.”—Paul Valery